Macon and Joan Brock Classroom Building at the Brock Environmental Center

 The secondary driving force behind decisions was making the high-performance building technology accessible to average homeowners.
 The original building used high-tech strategies to become one of the first Net Zero buildings in the world with the intent of showing visitors that it could be done, but a common response turned out to be “but I can’t do that in my own home.”
 With the classroom, we very intentionally focused on a high-performance building envelope and reasonably efficient consumer-grade building systems supported by a simple photo-voltaic solar array.

-The classroom was certified LEED Platinum in May 2022, and the complete BEC with the addition maintains Net Zero status.
-The $2.4 million classroom building contains the classroom, an office, two restrooms with composting toilets, a learning mezzanine, extensive exterior decking for outdoor education, and operable walls and windows for ventilation and daylighting.
+The classroom building was certified LEED Platinum in May 2022, and the complete BEC with the addition maintains Net Zero status.
+The $2.4 million classroom building contains an open classroom, an office, two restrooms with composting toilets, a learning mezzanine, extensive exterior decking for outdoor education, and operable walls and windows for ventilation and daylighting.
 The addition is a separate building connected to the original BEC building with decking that runs along the southern-facing portion and an open-air breezeway.

-The classroom itself is a learning tool for sustainable architecture and design.
+The classroom building itself is a learning tool for sustainable architecture and design.
 With the intention of being relevant to the average home-builder, the remainder of the classroom is built largely with the same dimensional lumber framing as a typical single-family home.
 The only high-performance oddities in the walls are mineral wool insulation and a fluid-applied air barrier.
 The mineral wool tolerates repeated humidity swings better than typical fiberglass batt insulation.
 A fluid-applied air barrier ensures better coverage and fewer seams than a typical house wrap.
 The roof is built with structural insulated panels (SIPs).
 This system allows for increased thermal value in the insulation over longer spans with fewer joints.
 The envelope system above the SIPs is a standard standing seam metal with high-temperature self-adhering underlayment.
 The exterior finish is predominantly the same stained cypress shiplap used on the original building.
 Metal panels, where used, are galvanized single-skin panels.
 All wood was responsibly harvested in compliance with the Forestry Stewardship Council’s requirements.

 Salvaged materials took a unique approach.
 A social media campaign material came up empty, so it was time to seek other avenues.
 An internal window from the office to the classroom consists of a porthole from a 1950s-era buoy tender given to one of CBF’s directors nearly thirty years ago by his grandfather, a boat builder in Maryland.
 The mezzanine floor is a salvaged vintage public school gym floor located via Craigslist.
 The stainless steel sink on the deck was incorrectly fabricated for a school project years ago and had sat in the general contractor’s warehouse collecting dust.